BeaudoinA/netSGCCA/README.md

 and choosing the most pertinent variables and on the GraphNet penalty, which allows the integration of an information network reflecting the interactions among the variables within a given data block.
 One of the objectives of the method is to remove the “high-frequency” components induced by the GraphNet penalty, meaning sharp variations of the loadings between variables that are neighbors in the reference network.
-This method is applied on three data blocks: two genes expression blocks and one clinical data block.

 <h3> Installation </h3>